 creates a substantial risk of physical or mental injury to such child by other than accidental means which would be likely to cause death, disfigurement, impairment of physical or emotional health, or loss of or impairment of any bodily function;

-commits or allows to be committed any sex offense against such child, as such sex offenses are defined in the Criminal Code of 1961 as amended, and extending those definitions of sex offenses to include children under 18 years of age;
+commits or allows to be committed any sex offense against such child, as such sex offenses are defined in the Criminal Code of 2012 [720 ILCS 5], or in the Wrongs to Children Act [720 ILCS 150], and extending those definitions of sex offenses to include children under 18 years of age;

 commits or allows to be committed an act or acts of torture upon such child;

-commits or allows to be committed the offense of female genital multilation, as defined in Section 12-34 of the Criminal Code of 1961, against the child.
-[325 ILCS 5/3]
+commits or allows to be committed the offense of female genital mutilation, as defined in Section 12-34 of the Criminal Code of 2012, against the child;

 "Addicted minor" includes any minor who is an addict or an alcoholic as defined in the Alcoholism and Other Drug Abuse and Dependency Act [20 ILCS 301/1-10].

-"Adjudicated" as used in these rules means that the Juvenile Court has entered an order declaring that a child is neglected, dependent, a minor requiring authoritative intervention, a delinquent minor or an addicted minor.
+"Adjudicated", as used in this Part, means that the Juvenile Court has entered an order declaring that a child is abused, neglected, dependent, a minor requiring authoritative intervention, a delinquent minor or an addicted minor.

 "Biological father" means a man who was not married to the mother when the child was born and who has acknowledged his paternity in open court, or who has signed a statement acknowledging paternity, or who is legally presumed to be the father because he married the child's mother after the child's birth and his name appears on the child's official record of birth, or whose paternity is adjudicated in court.
 When paternity has been established in the above manner, the relatives of the biological father as well as those of the mother may be considered for the placement of related children.

-"Child welfare services" means publicly funded social services that are directed toward the accomplishment of the following purposes:
+"Child welfare services" means public social services that are directed toward the accomplishment of the following purposes:

-protecting and promoting the welfare of all children, including homeless, dependent, or neglected children;
+protecting and promoting the health, safety and welfare of all children, including homeless, dependent, or neglected children;

 preventing or remedying, or assisting in the solution of problems that may result in, the neglect, abuse, exploitation, or delinquency of children;